 An explanation of various registers follows: "bit is set" is synonymous with "bit is set to Logic 1" or "writing Logic 1 for the bit."
-Similarly, "clear a bit" is synonymous with "bit is set to Logic 0" or "writing Logic 0 for the bit."
+Similarly, "bit is cleared" is synonymous with "bit is set to Logic 0" or "writing Logic 0 for the bit."